gravitational/teleport/rfd/0080-yubikey-piv.md

 Storing the Management Key in metadata is the [intended purpose](https://pkg.go.dev/github.com/go-piv/piv-go@v1.9.0/piv#YubiKey.Metadata) set by `piv-go`, because it can greatly improve UX.
 However, it essentially conflates the PIN and Management Key into a single key, which lowers the general security profile of the card.

 In our case, we are ok with making this tradeoff because the Management Key does not actually provide any significant security benefit.
 It is only needed to grant access to [generating/importing key pairs and importing certificates](https://developers.yubico.com/PIV/Introduction/Admin_access.html), which will be strictly managed by `tsh`.
-If a user attempts to generate/import a new key, it would only break the user's existing `tsh` login session, becuase the user's signed Teleport certificates would not be signable with the new key.
-Importing a new certificate would just make it so that `tsh` cannot find the self-signed certificate holding login metadata.
+If a user attempts to generate/import a new key, it would only break the user's existing `tsh` login session, because the user's signed Teleport certificates would not be signed with the new key.
+Importing a new certificate would just make it so that `tsh` cannot find the certificate holding login metadata.

 Note: Using metadata to store the Management Key is possible because of the [Yubico PIV Extension](https://developers.yubico.com/PIV/Introduction/Yubico_extensions.html), so this strategy may not work for all PIV cards.